Bhaskar-JR/Bhaskar-JR.github.io/Pages/Data Science topics/Probability distributions/Probability distributions.md

 > All the probability distributions are interrelated.

-The diagram below is a framework to view probability distributions as a unified whole instead of is disparate silos.
+The diagram below is a framework to view probability distributions as a unified whole instead of disparate silos.

 ![Unified view of Probability Distributions](drawing_distributions_lesson54.png)